wsvincent/awesome-django/.github/pull_request_template.md

 4. **What makes it awesome?**

    _(Please provide a brief explanation of why you believe this project is a valuable addition to the Awesome Django list.)_

+5. **If you are submitting a paid product, please include a link to your public pricing page.**

+   _(Leave this blank for free and open source projects.)_

 ----